-The Course provides a deeper insight into the theory and therapeutic method now known as Identity-oriented Psychotrauma Therapy (IoPT) developed by Professor Franz Ruppert over the past 27 years.
+The Course provides an intensive exploration of the theory and therapeutic method now known as Identity-oriented Psychotrauma Therapy (IoPT) developed by Professor Franz Ruppert over the past 27 years.

 In order to take up an Apprenticeship place, students are required to have completed a minimum of two full years (48 full days) on the course, and can take up an Apprentice place for a maximum of two years.
 In order to take up an Apprentice place please contact Vivian direct.